 We can coordinate in-person or virtual interview schedules.
 If interested in other recruiting activity, such as information sessions and office hours, please visit On-Campus Recruiting and Engagement.

-The Fall 2020 calendar runs from September 8 until November 30 (ILR specific); Spring 2021 runs February 1 until May 7 (spring dates refer to Cornell Career Services and may be updated for ILR).
-For fall recruiting, interviews for full-time and internship positions can begin on September 21 (for the ILR Career Fair participants) or September 28 (if not attending).
+The Fall 2022 calendar runs from September 6 until November 30 (ILR specific); Spring 2022 runs from January 23 until May 5 (spring dates refer to Cornell Career Services and may be updated for ILR).
+For fall recruiting, interviews for full-time and internship positions can begin on September 19 (for the ILR Career Fair participants) or September 26 (if not attending).

 1. Request Interview Dates

-Please complete the Interview Date Request form, and select ILR as the career office.
-Once the reservation request is complete, a confirmation via e-mail will be sent, with instructions for arranging either the on-campus visit or virtual schedule.
+Please request your interview dates using Handshake, and select ILR Office of Career Services as the career center.
+Once the reservation request is complete, a confirmation via e-mail will be sent.

 A standard interview day is 8:30 a.m.-4:30 p.m., with two 15-minute breaks and a 1-hour lunch break.
 Upon request, schedules may be adjusted to add additional interview slots by starting the schedule earlier, removing 15-minute breaks, or shortening the lunch break.
 If you recruited last year, please complete the hiring report form, or upload a spreadsheet that you have prepared for internal use.